rosameliacarioni/HDFS-Spark-fraud-detection/README.md

 > - Spark: 4040 (UI), 20002 (Driver - seemingly not working)
 > - Jupyter: **8888** (UI)

+> **Known Bug:**
+> When starting the datanode for the second time/with pre-existing state, something goes wrong in the startup and it shuts down.
+> For our purposes, this can be worked around by just deleting the container, starting it again and adding the data again.

 > **Important caveat:**
 > None of the containers have mounted volumes, so all data is lost when the containers are deleted!
 > This could probably be fixed by mounting the right paths, but I don't know which paths to mount.